Medically reviewed by Kristin Hall, FNP

 You may also have symptoms that are unique to atypical depression.
 Atypical symptoms include one or several of the following:

 Increased appetite and weight gain.
-Atypical depression often involves an increase in your appetite.
+Atypical depression often involves an increase in your appetite (at its extreme, called hyperphagia).
 You may notice that you feel the urge to eat more often, or that you eat a larger amount of food with each meal.
 This may cause significant weight gain.

-Excessive sleep.
+Excessive sleep (hypersomnia).
 People with atypical depression often experience an excessive need to sleep, either during the day or at nighttime.
 You may find it harder than normal to get out of bed in the morning, or feel a persistent need to nap during the day.

 Leaden paralysis.
 Atypical depression can cause a symptom called leaden paralysis — a sense of heaviness in your arms and legs.
 Your limbs may feel unusually heavy, and you may experience noticeable fatigue when you move them.

-Negative response to rejection or criticism.
-Atypical depression can affect your level of rejection sensitivity, causing you to feel more severely hurt or unhappy if you perceive that someone is rejecting or criticizing you.
+Interpersonal rejection sensitivity.
+Atypical depression can cause impairment in your rejection sensitivity, causing you to feel more severely hurt or unhappy if you perceive that someone is rejecting or criticizing you.

 Some people with atypical depression notice that their depressive symptoms are more severe in the evening than during the daytime.